๐Ÿ“ŠAdvanced Financial Accounting

 • Reported in OCI and accumulated in stockholders' equity under the CTA account

-• Recycled to income only upon sale or substantial liquidation of the foreign investment
+• Recycled to income only upon sale or substantial liquidation of the foreign investment (this is a common exam trap)

-Compare: Current Rate Method vs. Temporal Method—both translate monetary items at current rates, but the Current Rate Method also translates non-monetary items (inventory, fixed assets) at current rates.
+Compare: Current Rate Method vs. Temporal Method: both translate monetary items at current rates, but the Current Rate Method also translates non-monetary items (inventory, fixed assets) at current rates.
 This creates larger balance sheet exposure but keeps volatility out of net income.

 The Temporal Method: Integrated Subsidiary Approach

 When a subsidiary's functional currency is the parent's currency (or when remeasuring into functional currency), the Temporal Method applies.
-This method preserves the historical cost basis of non-monetary items as if transactions occurred in the parent's currency.
+This method preserves the historical cost basis of non-monetary items as if transactions had originally occurred in the parent's currency.

 Temporal Method